MindfulMinun/discord-haruka/README.md

 Finally, rename `.env.ex` to simply `.env`.
 Run `npm install` to install Haruka’s dependencies, and run her locally by using `npm start`.

 ## Contributing
 First of all, [get to know how Haruka works][haruka-teardown].
 Haruka is made of several component parts, and understanding how they work will ease development.
 Install Haruka as [mentioned above](#installation), create a fork with your changes, and issue a Pull Request.
-Haruka’s written in CoffeeScript, you can build her by running `coffee -o dist/ -cw src/` in the root directory with CoffeeScript installed.
+Haruka’s written in CoffeeScript, you can build her by running `npm build` or `npm watch` in the root directory with CoffeeScript installed (devDependency).
 It’s also recommended you have a CoffeeScript linter installed.

 ## License